alexgrigoras/traffic_simulation/README.md

 - **CarsRate[A,B,C,D]** - the rate with which cars are generated at each entry point A, B, C, D; cars rate = cars/turn; the delay between turns can be selected is a predefined constant;
 - **CarsPriority** - whether cars will prioritize street lights or the amount of traffic, meaning:
     - **NoPriority** - the cars select the path to the destination without taking into consideration the amount of traffic or the traffic lights;
-    - **GreenLight** - whether a car at an intersection will choose a street segment with a green light or
+    - **GreenLight** - whether a car at an intersection will choose a street segment with a green light;
     - **LowerTraffic** - whether a car will wait at a red light if there is lower traffic on the following street segment.

 ## License